 Here are a couple more books that she wrote.
 These are a little different than the others.
 They too are really good choices for beginning Spanish language learners.

 Where to Find Hard to Find celia series books

 Unfortunately, many of these books are not readily available.
 Goodreads is a good place to find the Celia books.
 Some are available online, used, and in public libraries.
 This link will take you to the listings of 30 of her books and where they are available: Books by Elena Fortún.

 Celia Episodes Online

-The Celia television series is available online.
-The episodes first appeared on television in the 1990's.
+Also, the Celia television series is available online.
+The episodes first appeared on television in the 1990’s.
 RTVE offers free streaming of the episodes online.
 They are based on the first few books in the Celia series.

 I watched the videos with my kids.
 We listened to the Spanish Peninsular pronunciation.
 The videos helped to understand the stories even better.
 We practiced our listening skills for a different pronunciation style and expanded our vocabulary.